All Episodes

 It's that simple.

-I've read research about me uh for many of the years I've been in this business, and a lot of it is not complimentary.
+I've read research about me for many of the years I've been in this business, and a lot of it is not complimentary.

-And when I see a common theme jump off the pages of commentary made by people that that that listen or watch the TV show, and I'm like, okay, they must be right and I'm wrong.
+And when I see a common theme jump off the pages of commentary made by people that listen or watch the TV show, and I'm like, okay, they must be right and I'm wrong.

 I better look at this.

-And I've made adjustments based on the observations of my audience because they've made and I think they've made me a better host.
+And I've made adjustments based on the observations of my audience because they've made, and I think they've made me a better host.

-That sound reasonable.
+That sound reasonable?

-But you're not like everyone else, right?
+Well, sure, but you're not like everyone else, right?

 Will they learn their lesson or you take the people in charge of Target?

-And we we're not gonna push this political agenda on on our customers, which then intacts Well, then you don't hire Dylan Mulvaney again.
+And we're not going to push this political agenda on our customers, which then intacts.

 It's that simple.